mid-tp/mid-tp/README.md

 ## Hi there 👋

+Working on:
+- Thesis on RKHS and the Koopman operator
+- Manim

 <!--
 **UpzYaDead/UpzYaDead** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.